jweissman/slang/README.md

 Invoke these functions with parens:

     g(3) # => 13

 You can also omit parentheses if there are arguments:

-  g 4
+    g 4 # => 21

-If you emit `g` 'blindly' without parens or args, you might be trying to use it as a function-valued variable, so Slang won't evaluate it on the spot but rather return the lambda as a value.
+Just `g` is the lambda itself; that is, without parens or args, you might be trying to use `g` as a function-valued variable, so Slang won't evaluate it on the spot, but rather return the lambda as a value.
 In the repl this return value looks like "`lambda`" when inspected.

 ### Lists